Expanding Career Options for Underserved Communities

 “The programs and services offered through SETA/Sacramento Works are designed to create meaningful, long-term career pathways that improve people’s lives,” said Roy Kim, SETA Deputy Director - Workforce Development.
 “The Certificates offered by UC Davis hit that standard.
 Although current training funds are limited, this agreement adds a key infrastructure asset to support the talent pipeline for Aggie Square and the region.”

 CPE Certificate programs are a series of courses that build comprehensive job skills in a specific field or industry.
-Programs are offered online, with some potentially offered in the classroom in fall 2021.
-Certificates that are approved under the SETA agreement include:
+Programs are offered online, with some potentially offered in the classroom soon.
+Check the list of certificates eligible for SETA funding.

 For more than 60 years, the UC Davis Division of Continuing and Professional Education has blended the distinctive academic expertise of UC Davis with practical training that immediately improves capability and job performance.
 This “Career Curriculum” supports working professionals as they refresh and expand job skills over the course of their careers.